DMills27/Nix-Google-Season-of-Docs/README.md

 The scope of this project is to create official documenation that addresses some of the most promenent pain points in the Nix documentation for newcomers, namely understanding how to use its elementary features and commonly used tools in the Nix ecosystem, in addition to, developing a more organic way to produce documentation that keeps up with the size and scope of the Nix ecosystem.
 We use a multipronged approach,  using the insights from previous attempts and feedback to refine the processes and use-cases through:

-- Writing tutorials and guides detailing the
+- Writing tutorials and guides detailing how to use the basic Nix concepts and tools.
-- Improvements to the technical infrastructure related to documentation
+- Improvements to the technical infrastructure related to documentation.
-- Enchancing and developing the relavant tooling to ensure that new documentation remains relevant as it increases in complexity and
+- Enchancing and developing the relavant tooling to ensure that new documentation remains relevant as it increases in complexity and scope.

 # Measuring the Project's Success